 What does the study involve?

-100 children will be randomly divided in 2 groups: the group getting the enzymes (PERT) and the control group.
-Both groups will be treated according to the current departmental refeeding guidelines that are based on what the World Health Organization recommends.
-The group getting PERT will receive this during a four-week period.
+100 children are randomly allocated into two groups: the group getting the enzymes (PERT) and the control group.
+Both groups are treated according to the current departmental refeeding guidelines that are based on what the World Health Organization recommends.
+The group getting PERT receive this during a four-week period.

 What are the possible benefits and risks of participating?